Efficient Communication in Organizations: Communication protocols

-There are two reasons why simultaneous communication protocols may seem a promising avenue toward efficiency.
+There are two reasons why simultaneous communication protocols may initially seem a promising avenue toward efficiency.
 First, fully revealing equilibria in truthful strategies exist in simultaneous cheap talk games with three or more senders with any bias type.\footnote{See, for example, the introductory section in \cite{battaglini2004}.
 In these equilibria, individual deviations from truthful reporting are immediately detected.
 The same intuition carries over to the costly talk signaling structure considered here.} Second, the receiver can achieve efficiency even by simultaneously consulting two (or more) like-biased senders.
 In this last case, the receiver can induce truthful reporting by applying skepticism when reports do not coincide.
 Simultaneous communication protocols can exploit senders' lack of coordination to make any individual persuasion attempt futile.
+As we have seen, collusion effectively restores senders' ability to coordinate persuasion.

 Proposition~\ref{prop:sim} shows that simultaneous protocols are ineffective when senders can engage in non-binding pre-play communication.
-Intuitively, the possibility of discussing strategies before consultation allows senders to coordinate persuasion in a self-enforcing way.
-This result implies that sequential communication protocols are necessary to achieve efficiency and robustness to collusion jointly.
+The possibility of discussing strategies before consultation allows senders to coordinate persuasion in a self-enforcing way, even though they have no commitment power.
+This last result implies that sequential communication protocols are necessary to jointly achieve efficiency and robustness to collusion.
 The following proposition considers arrangements where the receiver sequentially consults multiple like-biased senders.